jmdoan1/Swift-iOS-Media-Player-Controls/README.md

 Nothing about this is particularly difficult, but I had difficulty finding all the information I needed as a new developer in one place so I thought I would put this together for anyone who might benefit.

-Feel free to contact me with any questions at jmdoan1@gmail.com or on Reddit /u/AxeEffect3890
+For any questions:
+Twitter: @AxeEffect3890
+Reddit: /u/AxeEffect3890
+Email: justindoan@justindoan.com

 1. WHAT IT HAS: